 And, voilà, there you have it: a manuscript ready to hit the shelves.

 My charge for this service is £25.70 per hour.
 This is in line with the CIEP suggested minimum hourly rate.
-To work out an accurate quote for your manuscript as a whole, I offer a 1000-word sample proofread.
+To work out an accurate quote for your manuscript as a whole, I offer a short sample proofread.

 In the traditional publisher’s workflow, copyediting comes before a manuscript is typeset.